microsoft/r-server-hospital-length-of-stay/_includes/step2.md

         SELECT TOP 1000 *  FROM [Hospital].[dbo].[LengthOfStay]

 4. Now she is ready for training the models.
-She creates and executes the following scripts to train and score both a classification model (to predict buckets of times) and regression model (to predict actual number of days).
+She creates and executes the following scripts to train and score  a  regression model (to predict actual number of days).

-    *  **step3_training_evaluation_classification.R**
     *  **step3_training_evaluation_regression.R**